awsdocs/aws-proton-administrator-guide/doc_source/create-template-sync.md

    1. Enter the name of the repository branch to sync from\.

-   1. \(Optional\) Enter name of a directory to limit the search for your template bundle\.
+   1. \(Optional\) Enter the name of a directory to limit the search for your template bundle\.

 1. In the **Template details** section\.